golemfactory/golem-wiki/About/Knowledge-base.md

 ### Demos

 ##### Building on top of Golem with gWASM
-Have you missed our workshop at Devcon5 in Osaka?
+Did you miss our workshop at Devcon5 in Osaka?
 Fear not!
 We're pleased to give you the very workshop re-recorded at our office at the heart of Poland in Warsaw.
-Learn about Golem, our meta-use case gWasm, and once you digested all the information... please remember to put what you learn into good use and start coding for gWasm!
+Learn about Golem, our meta-use case gWasm, and once you have digested all the information...put what you learned to good use and start coding for gWasm!

 <iframe width="100%" height="315px" src="https://www.youtube.com/embed/tBbJYs4zlGY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>